 content and language integration

 - use of writing and oral discussion for METACOGNITION

 - integration of writing and oral activities for GRAMMATICAL application

 - examples in Mathematics (use of journalling in problem solving; use of picture books to create context for mathematical concepts)

 - SFU (BC), U of Ottawa (Ontario), U of Laval (Québec), Campus St-Jean (Alberta) etc.

 - programs in Business, Political Science, French Literature, French Education

-- Graduate Diploma, Masters and Doctorate level studies
+- Graduate Diploma, Masters and Doctorate level studies (+ funding for linguistic support)

 - French Education cohort at SFU

 - 2 practica (2 weeks + 3 months)

 methodology courses in French